groovy-tutorial/groovy-tutorial/manuscript/09/09_50_InheritanceShapes.md

 Q>
 Q> I'm not really happy with `TriangleSubtype` but it helped me demonstrate `@SelfType` and the use of a `trait` to provide a default implementation similar to the functionality available in Java interfaces.

-The Shapes demo doesn't declare any abstract classes.
+I> The Shapes demo doesn't declare any abstract classes.